 - 1. A grievant has a right to file a simultaneous complaint under Title VII with the Equal Employment Opportunity Commission (EEOC). - 2.
 An individual with a grievance concerning a denial of employment, promotion, training, or transfer, or concerning a demotion, layoff, transfer or termination due to discrimination based on age, sex, race, color, national origin, religion, creed, political affiliation or handicapping condition as defined by G.S.
-168A-3, or a grievance based on retaliation for opposition to alleged discrimination may still appeal directly to the Office of Administrative Hearings and the State Personnel Commission.
+168A-3, or a grievance based on retaliation for opposition to alleged discrimination may still appeal directly to the Office of Administrative Hearings.
+Grievances based on genetic information can only be appealed through an agency/university internal grievance procedure or directly to the Equal Employment Opportunity Commission (EEOC).